arnaudoff/netsky/README.md

 ### Building and running the sniffer/server

+**Note**: Before running and building anything, make sure to change the path to the SSL certificates to use accordingly.
+This is done in `netsky/sniffer/config/config.json`.

 ```shell
 $ cd netsky/sniffer/
 $ mkdir build

 $ cd build && cmake -DCMAKE_BUILD_TYPE=Release ../src
 $ make